hashicorp/terraform-provider-hedvig/website/r/lun.html.markdown

 ---
 layout: "hedvig"
-page_title: "Hedvig: hedvig_access"
+page_title: "Hedvig: hedvig_lun"
-sidebar_current: "docs-hedvig-access"
+sidebar_current: "docs-hedvig-lun"
 description: |-
-  Adds an ACL address to a controller resource of a vdisk resource.
+  Adds a virtual disk as a LUN to a controller.
 ---

 # hedvig\_access

-A Hedvig Access adds an address to an ACL of a controller of a vdisk.
-This allows for management of resource access.
+A Hedvig Lun adds a vdisk resource to a particular controller, enabling the addition of ACL access resources to the vdisk.

 ## Example Usage